 For aspiring chefs considering culinary school, studying online might not seem practical at first.
-After all, can you really develop the hands-on skills you’ll need in a digital classroom?
+After all, can you really develop the hands-on skills you might need professionally…in a digital classroom?

-Absolutely!
-Online culinary school consists of reading assignments, chef demonstration, practice, and feedback, just like an on-campus education.
-But studying online can give students greater flexibility, allowing them to complete their coursework from the convenience of their own home.
-It all leads to a hands-on industry externship.
+Absolutely!* Online culinary school consists of reading assignments, chef demonstrations, practice, and feedback, just like an on-campus education.
+But studying online can help give students greater flexibility, allowing them to complete their coursework from the convenience of their own homes.
+And a hands-on industry externship may bridge the gap between education and the in-person work environment.

-As the first U.S. accredited institution with 100% online degrees and diplomas that include industry externships,* Auguste Escoffier School of Culinary Arts Boulder is an accredited institution that provides online culinary education.
-So we’re sharing exactly what online culinary school is — how it works, who it works for, and what students can learn.
+As the first U.S.-accredited institution with 100% online degrees and diplomas that include hands-on industry externships,** Auguste Escoffier School of Culinary Arts Boulder is a pioneer in online culinary education.
+So we’re sharing exactly what online culinary school is—how it works, who it works for, and what students can learn.

 How Does Online Culinary School Work?

+Each week in Escoffier’s online programs follows a similar workflow.
 Lessons start with assigned reading and video content so students can start to learn new terminology and techniques.
-Students also participate in discussion boards with their fellow students where they can share ideas and ask each other questions.
+Students may also participate in discussion boards with their fellow students, where they can share ideas and ask each other questions.

-Then, they attend a live virtual session online with their classmates, led by a professional Chef Instructor.
-The instructor provides further explanation of the reading material and demonstrates techniques to the students.
+Then, they can attend a live virtual session online with their classmates, led by a professional Chef Instructor.
+The instructor may provide further explanation of the reading material and/or demonstrate techniques to the students.
 Students can also watch hundreds of Escoffier’s custom, step-by-step videos online for extra instruction.

-Next, culinary students complete a weekly assignment based on a provided production sheet.
-As the students work in their own kitchens, they document their progress through photos and a written summary.
-They also use the Escoffier flavor wheel to assess the taste of what they made.
+Next, culinary students are given a weekly assignment to complete based on a provided production sheet.
+As the students work in their own kitchens, they can document their progress through photos and a written summary.
+They may also use the Escoffier flavor wheel to assess the taste of what they made.

-When they’re done, the Chef Instructor reviews each student’s production sheet, summary, and photos, then provides video feedback.
-Students receive personalized attention from their instructor with tips for improvement.
+After submitting their assignments, the Chef Instructor reviews each student’s production sheet, summary, and photos.
+Then the Instructor can provide personalized attention for each student through video feedback with tips for improvement.

-The externship is also a great way for students to network, get a feel for the kind of work they’d like to do, and possibly find a job after graduation.
+This is the student’s opportunity to put their professional cooking skills to good use in a busy kitchen environment and gain real-world experience for their resume.
+The externship is also a great way for students to network, get a feel for the kind of work they’d like to do, and possibly even find a job after graduation.

 Who Does Online Culinary School Work For?